sadjadrz/Zero-shot-image-denoising-based-on-downsampling/README.md

 This project is under the MIT license.

 ### Citations

-If Zero shot image denoising based on downsampling helps your research or work, please consider citing it.
 ```
 @article{rezvani2024single,
   title={Single Image Denoising via a New Lightweight Learning-Based Model},